kaitsel/Ransomware-Response-Recovery/attack_phases.md

 ### MITRE ATT&CK Mapping

+- T1074.001 - Data Staged: Local Data Staging
+   - Collected data is combined into a central location for efficiency when completing exfiltration, decreasing the likelihood of being detected when moving information out of the system.
 - T1560 - Archive Collected Data
    - Adversary compresses and/or encrypts data before the exfiltration stage, minimising the amount being sent over the network, reducing the risk of detection.
 - T1001.002 - Data Obfuscation: Steganography
    - Adversaries use steganographic techniques to hide command and control traffic and other valuable information within an image to avoid detection efforts.
-- T1071.004 - Application Layer Protocol: DNS
-   - Communication through Domain Name System (DNS) to blend in with existing traffic and avoid detection.

 ### Data Discovery

-- Sensitive File Identification: Located employee information and patient health records on the server.
+- Sensitive File Identification: Located patient health records on the server.
+This information includes: full name, birthdate, and health insurance number of which can be used for fraud theft if leaked.

 ### Collection and Staging